dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 # 5. Data Visualization

 Business Intelligence visualization tools such as Tableau can help us easily understand our findings and better communicate analysis with stakeholders.
+The following graphs were curated with Tableau to view our data.

 ![CancellationsPerTierGraph](https://github.com/dylanviyar/CymbiotikaInterviewAssessment/assets/81194849/f2a547a0-6880-4f6f-8774-a0e35251ebd1)